 Edwards Aquifer Hydrogeology

 Water circulates through the Edwards Aquifer as part of the hydrologic cycle from recharge areas to discharge locations (springs and wells).
 Approximately 1,250 square miles of Edwards Limestone is exposed at the ground surface and composes the Recharge Zone where water enters the Aquifer.
-Surface water from springs and streams originating on the Drainage Area, reaches the Recharge Zone where much of the flow sinks into the Edwards Limestone.
-Some water also enters the Edwards Aquifer through interformational flow (from units above and below the Edwards Limestone) and from direct precipitation on the Recharge Zone.
+Surface water from springs and streams originating on the Contributing Zone reaches the Recharge Zone where much of the flow sinks into the Edwards Limestone.
+Some water also enters the Edwards Aquifer through interformational flow (from rock formations adjacent to the Edwards Limestone) and from direct precipitation on the Recharge Zone.

 Edwards Aquifer Karstification

-It is important to note; however, that the amount of water in the Aquifer does not equal the amount of water that can be recovered from the Aquifer.
+It is important to note, however, that the amount of water in the aquifer does not equal the amount of water that can be recovered from it.
 There are many factors that determine how much water is available for recovery.
 First, there are physical factors, such as depth and pressure that limit how much groundwater can be recovered through withdrawal.
-Second, there are considerations such as economics, well depth and location, and the potential impact of other wells.
+Second, there are considerations such as economics, well depth and location and the potential impact of other wells.
 Third, there are the minimum springflow requirements established pursuant to the Endangered Species Act (ESA) combined with administrative limitations established by the EAA’s permitting system mandated within its specific enabling legislation.